The Ethnography Lab of Western Australia

 For over a century, ethnography has been foundational for the discipline of anthropology.
 As has long been recognised, the real strength of ethnography is that it is both a set of research methods, and a set of strategies for representing social and cultural worlds.

-The Ethnography Lab of Western Australia is developing innovative, co-designed ethnographic methods, and is forging new, co-produced ethnographic representations, for the century ahead, using the very latest digital technologies.
+The Ethnography Lab of Western Australia is developing innovative, co-designed ethnographic methods, and is forging new, co-produced ethnographic representations, for the century ahead, using the very latest approaches.

 Whereas once, we thought that ethnography - as both method and representation - revolved primarily around writing, today we recognise that it includes everything from art, to photography, film, comic books and even theatrical performance.

-Digital technologies allow us to do ethnography in new ways:
+Digital technologies will allow us to do ethnography in new ways:

 • in ways that involve novel combinations of multi-sensory media;